boraseoksoon/BSAutocomplete/README.md

 [![License](https://img.shields.io/cocoapods/l/BSAutocomplete.svg?style=flat)](https://cocoapods.org/pods/BSAutocomplete)
 [![Platform](https://img.shields.io/cocoapods/p/BSAutocomplete.svg?style=flat)](https://cocoapods.org/pods/BSAutocomplete)

-BSAutocomplete provides easy-to-use and powerful autocomplete based on full screen UI for iOS.<br>
+BSAutocomplete provides easy-to-use and powerful autocomplete feature based on full screen UI for iOS.<br>
-With prefix you would like to such as '#', '@' or '$', whatever prefix you like, you can add autocomplete features into UITextView or UITextField to help users write better specific contents containing the prefix while writing any text. <br>
+With prefix you would like to such as '#', '@' or '$', whatever prefix you like, you can add autocomplete functionality into UITextView or UITextField to help users write better specific contents containing the prefix while writing any text. <br>

 BSAutocomplete is heavily used in ['All-Dayz'](https://itunes.apple.com/app/id1434294288) application.<br>